peterwittek/ncpol2sdpa/README.rst

 Dependencies
 ============
-The code requires `SymPy <http://sympy.org/>`_>=0.7.2 in the Python search path.
-The code is known to work with Python 2.6.8 and 2.7.5, and also with Pypy 1.8 and 2.0.2.
-Using Pypy is highly recommended, as execution time is several times faster and memory use is reduced.
-The code is compatible with Python 3, but using Python 3.3.2 incurs a major decrease in performance; the case is likely to be similar in with other Python 3 versions.
+The code requires `SymPy <http://sympy.org/>`_>=0.7.2 and `SciPy <http://scipy.org/>`_>=0.13 in the Python search path.
+The code is compatible with Python 3, but using it incurs a major decrease in performance.
+Note that since SciPy is now a dependency, Pypy is no longer supported.

 Usage
 =====